How to Evaluate a Job Offer in 2026: The Five Lenses That Actually Matter

 Read The Frozen Job Market Is Thawing: What It Means for Insurance & Wealth Management Hiring in 2026

 Applied together, the five lenses produce a different conversation than the one most candidates walk into.
-Instead of "what's the base?", the questions that lead to better outcomes are:
+The questions that lead to better outcomes go beyond "what's the base?":

 • How is this organization positioned within its sector over the next three years?